cwoodruff/book-network-programming-csharp/Chapter05/chapter05.md

 Managing concurrent network connections effectively is crucial in developing scalable and responsive network applications.
 In C#, multithreading is a common strategy to achieve this, where a separate thread handles each incoming connection.
 This approach allows the server to process multiple connections simultaneously, improving throughput and response times.

 One practical way to implement multithreading in network applications is using the `System.Threading.Thread` class will spawn a new thread for each connection.
-This ensures that the server can continue to accept new connections while existing connections are being processed independently.
+This ensures the server can continue to accept new connections while existing connections are being processed independently.
 Here is a straightforward example demonstrating this approach:

 ```C#
 using System.Net;